Instructional design =

-Instructional design is the process of methodically designing, creating, and sharing instructional materials.
+The process of methodically designing, creating, and sharing instructional materials.
 The goal of instructional design is to offer user-friendly and effective knowledge acquisition to the end-user.
-There are some key principles behind instructional design.
-But luckily today, you don’t need to be a specialist to make use of them.
-Platforms like SwipeGuide come with these principles already built-in.

-Here are some examples of instructional design in practice.
+Here are some examples of good instructional design in practice.

 - Example: an operator needs to learn how to replace a part in a bottling machine.